 ConsThe downside to GetResponse's comprehensiveness, of course, is some of the services you might never get around to using, like the iStockPhoto Gallery and the QR Code Generator (but it's better to be safe than to be sorry).
 As far as responsive email design is concerned, the email marketing solution is head above heels ahead of it's competition.
 The functionality allows your emailed newsletter to adjust it's template in accordance to the resolution and screen size of the device that's reading it, particularly if you're using a smartphone instead of a laptop to access it.
 On the other hand, GetResponse is using responsive template technology that has gotten wide traction among many a website (particularly of the WordPress variety) and extended it's services on formatting newsletter appearance in mobile and nonstandard monitor platforms.
 That means your newsletter won't have to turn off it's pictures or have a separate template for mobile whenever a mobile user has to read it; it has an automatic adjuster that makes it readable anywhere you attempt to access it, from PCs to laptops to PDAs to tablets to smartphones and so forth.
 Automatic optimization is a big deal if you want to access a bigger audience.
 The downside to this?
 It looks terrible with no scripts enabled pages in some email inboxes.

 Recapitulation Of GetResponse Review

-With GetResponse, you're getting competitive pricing because for $15 a month, you can get to host a 1,000-email database.
-Few other mailing newsletter services can offer the same price at the same value as GetResponse and its multiple specifications.
+With GetResponse, you're getting competitive pricing because for $15 a month, you can get to host a I have.
+000-email database.
+Few other mailing newsletter services can offer the same price at the same value as GetResponse and it's multiple specifications.